yetanotherco/aligned_layer/docs/2_architecture/components/2_payment_service_contract.md

-The smart contract deducts funds from senders' balances and creates a new Batch in the [Aligned Service Manager](./3_service_manager_contract.md), including tokens for batch verification payment to the [Aggregator](./5_aggregator.md).
+The smart contract deducts funds from senders' balances and creates a new Batch in the [Aligned Service Manager](./3_service_manager_contract.md), including funds for batch verification payment to the [Aggregator](./5_aggregator.md).

 Users can then withdraw extra funds deposited to the Batcher Payments smart contract, or leave them to fund future proofs.